salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 * CSS file
     * Custom property declaration([--*](https://developer.mozilla.org/en-US/docs/Web/CSS/--*))
     * CSS imports

+## Non-backwards compatible changes
+During the RFC process and implementation, some features from the existing version of lwc-platform metadata were dropped.
+This section details those:

+### Inline code documentation
+Inline code documentation, written in a standard format like JSDoc or just plain text, is not gathered as part of LWC component metadata.
+Code is the source of truth, documentation can be outdated.
+For this reason, only metadata gathered from static analysis of code and not comments will be relied upon.

 ## Definitions
 * **Component class:** Any class declared using the ES6 class syntax and extending 'LightningElement' binding imported from the built-in 'lwc' module.